-- Voltage sags are the most common occurrence affecting power quality and they can be very costly.
+- Voltage sags are the most common occurrence affecting power quality.

-- The source of a sag can be difficult to locate, since they can occur inside or outside facilities.
+- The source of a sag can be difficult to locate since it can occur inside or outside your facility.

 - UPS equipment and constant voltage regulators can protect your equipment from voltage sags.

 Voltage sags don't get the press that power interruptions do, so you may not realize that they're the number one occurrence affecting power quality.
 Since facilities of all types rely on sensitive electronic equipment, voltage sags have become a costly problem.
 Understanding how they originate can help you find the right protection for your needs.

 What causes voltage sags?

 A sag is a reduction in voltage (typically at least 10 percent) that doesn't hang around for long.
 They usually last for less than a second, although they can go on for up to a minute.

 Sags can originate on either side of your electric meter, and their exact source is often difficult to pin down.
 Frequently, they are caused by equipment within your facility; a bunch of motors starting at the same time for example.
 Outside, wind, lighting and trees falling on power lines can produce sags.
 The source doesn't have to be close by; a voltage sag on a power grid can impact facilities within a 100-mile radius.

 A power quality monitor is the most commonly used tool for detecting voltage sags.
 Simple monitors measure and record power as it enters your facility and display graphs of voltages at daily, weekly or monthly intervals.
 More sophisticated models use software to track voltage sags and other power quality disturbances.